Sohini-Maity/Udacity-Data-Sc-upskill-Sohini/README.md

 for the 3 questions, we arrived at the following conclusions:

-How much business happening on Accessible Vs Non Accessible Property?
+- How much business happening on Accessible Vs Non Accessible Property?
 Non Accessible seems a bit better that Accessible but number of properties are less for Accessible.

-What kind of less pricey properties users are preferring?
-Apartment Type Which time of the year demand is high?
+- What kind of less pricey properties users are preferring?
+Apartment Type

+- Which time of the year demand is high?
 January

 The blog is written on the following link

 The readme format:

-the libraries used: Numpy, Pandas, Matplotlib and Seaborn
+- libraries used: Numpy, Pandas, Matplotlib and Seaborn

-the files in the repository with a small description of each: Zip files that are used as the dataset.
+- The files in the repository with a small description of each: Zip files that are used as the dataset.
 Also, the Code file is the jupyter notebook script. a summary of the results have pictorial representation.